top of page

 PP (Polypropylene)

 PP is the "high-heat" standard for plastic packaging.
-With a melting point around 160°C, it naturally handles hot-fill temperatures (up to 100°C) without requiring specialized treatment.
+With a melting point around 160°C, it handles hot-fill temperatures (up to 100°C) without specialized treatment.

 • Pros: Naturally high heat tolerance; microwave safe; steam autoclavable.